 6. Do you have any testimonials?

-A successful mortgage broker who has developed positive broker client relationships will be happy to provide you with testimonials from past clients to vouch for their quality of service.
+A successful mortgage broker who has developed positive broker-client relationships will be happy to provide you with testimonials from past clients to vouch for their quality of service.

-Questions to ask about the loan
+Questions to ask about the mortgage

 1. What is the interest rate?